 Our next Volunteer Training Dates:

 Volunteer training sessions take place in the Spring and Fall.
-Our next volunteer training will be in March 2017.
-Attendance at all sessions is required.
+Our next volunteer training will be in fall 2017.
+Please check back later in the summer for exact dates, or contact Wendy Yettru for more information about volunteering with Hospicare.

 If you become a volunteer, you will be asked to: